hpcc-systems/docker-hpcc/deployment/README.md

 ./cluster_query -q id -g admin
 ```

-You can use <id> to access the container:
+You can use &lt;id&gt; to access the container:
 ```sh
 sudo docker exec -it <id> /bin/bash
 ```